codeface-io/SwiftObserver/Documentation/philosophy.md

   - You can make your message types optional.
 SwiftObserver will never spit them back at you wrapped in additional optionals, not even in combined observations.
   - You can easily unwrap optional messages via the mapping `unwrap`.

-- No under the hood side effects in terms of ownership and life cycles.
-You stay in control of when objects die an who owns whom.
-Your code stays explicit.
+- No under the hood side effects in terms of ownership and life cycles

+  * You stay in control of when objects die and of who owns whom.
+  * Your code stays explicit.

 - Minimal duplication